Salesforce vs HubSpot for Small Business 2026: An Honest, In-Depth Comparison

 Core CRM Features

 Salesforce lets you customize almost everything.
-Custom objects, custom fields, complex relationships between records, multi-currency support, territory management, advanced forecasting — it's all there.
-If your sales process is non-standard or involves multiple product lines, approval workflows, or complex quoting, Salesforce handles it natively.
+Custom objects, custom fields, complex relationships between records, multi-currency support, territory management, advanced forecasting — it's all available.
+If your sales process is unusual or involves multiple product lines, approval workflows, or intricate quoting, Salesforce handles it right out of the box.

-HubSpot covers 80-90% of what small businesses need out of the box.
-Deal pipelines, automated task creation, email sequences, and meeting scheduling are all smooth.
-Custom objects are available on Enterprise plans, which is a limitation.
-Where HubSpot really shines is the integrated marketing suite — you get email marketing, forms, landing pages, and ad tracking alongside your CRM without buying separate products.
+HubSpot covers 80-90% of what small businesses actually need without any setup.
+Deal pipelines, automated task creation, email sequences, and meeting scheduling all work smoothly.
+Custom objects require Enterprise plans, which is a limitation.
+Where HubSpot really shines is that you get your marketing toolkit bundled in — email marketing, forms, landing pages, and ad tracking sit alongside your CRM without buying separate products.

 Integrations